richa-vermaa/Databricks360/walkthroughs/16_dwh_serverless_sql_and_security.md

 * Click on the gear icon at the top right and click Assign new owner.
 * Select the user to assign ownership to.
 Service principals and groups cannot be assigned ownership of a SQL warehouse.
 * Click Confirm.

-## Data Access Configurations

-Note: If your workspace is enabled for Unity Catalog, you don’t need to perform the steps in this article.
-Unity Catalog supports SQL warehouses by default.